The Green Cities Foundation is a community

 How can I help?

-PROTECT We commit to protect the environment.
+We commit to protect our green spaces and the plants within them.

 Connecting people across the country with resources that reduce our impact on climate change and make city living more enjoyable.